What Is the Difference Between “Accessible” and “Readily Accessible”?

 Accessible

-Per NEC Article 100, “accessible” means equipment or wiring can be reached without damaging building structure or finish, often requiring minor effort (e.g., removing a panel).
+Per NEC Article 100, “accessible” means equipment or wiring can be reached without damaging the building’s structure or finish, often requiring minor effort (e.g., removing a panel).
+This applies to areas like attics or behind a drop ceiling.

 - Examples: Junction boxes behind removable panels or in attics (NEC 314.29).